 Hari Merdeka, Malaysia's Independence Day, is celebrated every year on August 31.
-It's definitely a festive time to be in Kuala Lumpur, or traveling anywhere in Malaysia!
+It's definitely a colorful, festive time to be in Kuala Lumpur or traveling anywhere in Malaysia!

-The Federation of Malaya (predecessor to Malaysia) gained independence from Britain in 1957; Malaysians celebrate the historic event as a national holiday with fireworks, excitement, and flag-waving cheer.
+The Federation of Malaya (predecessor to Malaysia) gained independence from Britain in 1957.
+Malaysians celebrate the historic event as a national holiday with parades, fireworks, excitement, and flag-waving cheer.
 Tourists enjoy getting to see the many groups in processions dressed in traditional garb to represent their ethnic backgrounds.

-Although Kuala Lumpur is the holiday's epicenter, expect smaller Hari Merdeka celebrations all over the country to include parades, fireworks, sporting events, and store sales.
+Although Kuala Lumpur is the holiday's epicenter, expect smaller Hari Merdeka celebrations all over the country.
+Special sporting events are arranged, and stores promote sales.

 Malaysia's Independence Day

 The Federation of Malaya gained independence from British rule on August 31, 1957.
-The official declaration was read at 9:30 a.m. at the Stadium Merdeka in Kuala Lumpur before dignitaries that included the King and Queen of Thailand.
-More than 20,000 people gathered to celebrate the sovereignty of their new country.
+The official Malayan Declaration of Independence was read at 9:30 a.m. at the Stadium Merdeka in Kuala Lumpur before dignitaries that included the King and Queen of Thailand.
+Over 20,000 people gathered to celebrate the sovereignty of their new country.

-On August 30, 1957, the night before the declaration, a crowd gathered at Merdeka Square — a large field in Kuala Lumpur — to witness the birth of an independent nation.
-The lights were turned off at 11:58 p.m. for two minutes of darkness, then at midnight, the British Union Jack was lowered and Malaysia's new flag was raised in its place.
+On August 30, 1957, the night before the official declaration, a crowd gathered at Merdeka Square — a large field in Kuala Lumpur — to witness the birth of an independent nation.
+The lights were turned off at 11:58 p.m. for two minutes of darkness.
+The British Union Jack was lowered, and Malaysia's new flag was raised in its place.
 At midnight, the lights were switched back on for the first time in the new country.

 Celebrating Hari Merdeka in Malaysia

 Cities and smaller places (Georgetown in Penang is one) throughout Malaysia have their own local celebrations for Hari Merdeka, however, Kuala Lumpur is undoubtedly the place to be!
 Squeeze into the crowd to watch the processions and fireworks.

 Each Independence Day in Malaysia is given a logo and theme, usually a slogan that promotes ethnic unity.
 Malaysia has an eclectic mix of Malay, Indian, and Chinese citizens with different cultures, ideologies, and religions.
-A sense of national unity is more important than ever.
+Building a sense of national unity is a reoccurring theme on Hari Merdeka.

 The Merdeka Parade

-From 2011 to 2016, the celebration was held at Merdeka Square (Dataran Merdeka) — not far from the Perdana Lake Gardens and Chinatown in Kuala Lumpur.
+From 2011 to 2017, the celebration was held at Merdeka Square (Dataran Merdeka) — not far from the Perdana Lake Gardens and Chinatown in Kuala Lumpur.
 In 2018, the parade was moved to Putra Square, a square in Putrajaya just south of the city.
-Ask any local where to find the parade.
+Ask any local where to find the parade this year.
 Get there in the morning (taking a train is the best way) or you may not find room to stand!